• Skip to primary navigation

 • Copy and paste your old bio;

-• Link your previous Spotify or Instagram account;
+• Link your previous Spotify or Instagram;

 • Sign into the same Apple/Google account to install Bumble;

-• Attempt to “restore” your old subscription;
+• Attempt to “restore” your old subscription or pay with the same card.

 ✅ DO:

-• Swipe naturally and slowly, without rushing.
+• Swipe naturally and slowly, without rushing;

-Why do Bumble bans happen The unavoidable triggers
+Why do Bumble bans happen?
+The unavoidable triggers

-• A match falsely reported you out of spite;
+• A match falsely reported you out of spite

-• You failed the photo-verification process;
+• You failed the photo-verification process

 Is it worth trying to appeal your Bumble ban?

-• Registered Email: [Your Email]
+Registered Email: [Your Email]

-• Phone Number Used for Signup: [Your Phone Number]
+Phone Number Used for Signup: [Your Phone Number]

 Was This Helpful?